vladimirrotariu/vladimirrotariu/README.md

 ### Hola!

-I am a mathematician turned full stack web developer, with a great interest in web3/ZK proofs.
+I am a mathematician and physicist turned full stack web developer, with a great interest in web3/ZK proofs.

 ### Tech stack